TheBestCo/bestprice-360/README.md

 Place the following snipet right before closing the `</body>` tag (not inside `<head>`).

+NOTE: The snippet need to be added to the procuct page and to the cart page.
+Ideally, though, it should be added to all pages.

 Make sure you replace the `BESTPRICE_360_KEY_HERE` with the BestPrice 360 key provided by the BestPrice Team.